aeroniero33/angelos.work/index.md

 author_profile: true
 ---

-# Welcome to My Website
+# Welcome
 Welcome to my website!
-Here you can find more information about me along with several projects that I have worked on.
-Check out the rest of the pages for more information.
+Here you can find tutorials I made and more information about me along with several projects that I have worked on.

 ## About Me

-An enthusiastic and dedicated Platform Engineer specializing in cloud-native technologies and Kubernetes, committed to innovating and optimizing cloud infrastructures."
+An enthusiastic and dedicated Platform Engineer specializing in cloud-native technologies and Kubernetes, committed to innovating and optimizing cloud infrastructures.

-## Latest Posts
+## Latest Tutorials
 <ul>
-  {% for post in site.posts limit:5 %}
+  {% for tutorial in site.tutorials limit:5 %}
     <li>
-      <h2><a href="{{ post.url }}">{{ post.title }}</a></h2>
+      <h2><a href="{{ tutorial.url }}">{{ tutorial.title }}</a></h2>
       <p>{{ post.excerpt | strip_html | truncatewords: 50 }}</p>
     </li>
   {% endfor %}
 </ul>

-[This section automatically lists your latest blog posts.]

 ---